glitchgod/feedrss/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------

-<strong>Note:</strong> the Update error was something I used to see when a rss feed could parse but the rss feed itself was not parsing correctly.
+<strong>Note:</strong> The Update error was something I used to see when a rss feed could parse but the rss feed itself was not parsing correctly.
 AKA the url works but the rss feed is acting weird.

+<strong>Note 2:</strong> Dont forget to fix the permissions to allow it to be executed.

 Feel free to look at the ini files but I advice against editing anything in them as they keep settings and may not load the setting next time.